rubenromani/FlareEngine/README.md

-# BacktestEngine2
+# FlareEngine
-A trading strategy backtest engine
+An investment and trading strategy backtest and optimization engine